 This Universal Studios theme park on the Costa Dorada is an hour’s drive south from Barcelona, and consists of six different adventure zones: Far West, China, Mexico, Sésamoaventura, Polynesia, and Mediterrànea.
 There are numerous gentle rides for younger kids, such as Carousel in the Far West, Canoes in Polynesia, spinning Tea Cups in China and the El Secreto de los Mayas maze in Mexico.
 There are adrenalin-packed rides for older kids and adults, too, from Mediterrànea’s Furius Baco horizontal catapult and Mexico’s 100m Huracan Condor free-fall, to the many loops of the Dragon Khan rollercoaster in China.
 The wet’n’wild Tutuki Splash, Silver River Flume and Grand Canyon Rapids are some of the theme park’s watery adventures, and great fun on a hot day.
 There are a couple dozen restaurants and snack bars spread throughout the park, as well as parades and shows for younger kids.
 Family discounts available (book online).

 One of Catalunya’s most popular resort towns.
 Fringed with a string of white-sand beaches, a trip to the seaside town of Sitges can easily be done in a day.
 The city’s Old Town, with its tangle of narrow alleyways, whitewashed buildings, boutiques and cafes, is a real pleasure to get lost in, particularly outside the peak season of June to September, when the town tends to be crowded with beach-going revelers.
 On a headland outcrop in the center of town, find the whitewashed and beautiful Sant Bartolomenu i Santa Tecla church.
 Sitges’ beaches are separated by breakwaters, and are easily reachable via the long boardwalk that extends along their length.
 The most central beaches, with their calm waters and seafront restaurants tend to be particularly popular with families; gay-friendly nude beaches can be found in the secluded coves east of the headland.
+Kayaking and snorkeling tours are available, including transportation from Barcelona.
 Carnival in February/March is an excellent time to visit, as is August and September, when you’ll find teams of castellers competing to build the biggest human pyramid during the festivals of Sant Bartolomeu and Santa Tecla.

-Stunning medieval city.
+This is a stunning medieval city.
 Bisected by the Onyar river, the ancient walled city of Girona lies 100km northeast of Barcelona.
 Founded in 76 BC, it’s been ruled variously by Romans, Visigoths, Moors, and the Spanish crown throughout its long history, once housing one of Spain’s most flourishing Jewish communities.
 Historic Girona is very compact and all the main attractions are close together, huddled within a maze of narrow streets.
 The centerpiece of the Old Town is the immense Gothic cathedral, with its tremendous nave vault and beautifully decorated Romanesque cloisters.
 A block or so away is the best-preserved Jewish quarter in western Europe; the cultural and social life of Girona’s Jewish community is immortalized in the excellent Museu d’Historia dels Jueus.
 Girona’s Moorish influence can be seen in the beautifully preserved ancient baths – the Banys Arabs.
 Walk along the main section of the city wall for a great view of Girona’s rooftops and cathedral.

 This charming fishing village in the northeast corner of Catalunya’s coastline is the former home of Salvador Dalí, and makes an excellent (if somewhat long) day trip from Barcelona.
 A narrow road snakes down through the hills into this little fishing port, with whitewashed houses clinging to the hillsides.
 The surrounding rugged coastline and Cadaqués’ mellow vibe has been attracting artists and intellectuals since the 19th century – Matisse, Marcel Duchamp and Picasso all came to paint here, and Salvador Dalí did his best work at his waterfront home in nearby Port Lligat, an easy walk along the coast.
 His house – now a museum – is absolutely fascinating, particularly if you’ve already visited the Dalí Museum in Figueres.
 It’s a labyrinthine warren of fishermen’s cottages, full of personal touches that shed light on the Surrealist painter’s private life.